All About Naturopathic Medicine

 Homeopathy is under the umbrella of naturopathic medicine and is included under the ND license, but it’s separate from naturopathy.

-The philosophy behind homeopathy is “like cures like” — for example, if you’re suffering from a cold, your treatment may involve taking a supplement that mirrors your symptoms.
+For example, if you’re suffering from a cold, your treatment may involve taking a supplement that mirrors your cold symptoms.

 Clinically, homeopathy doesn’t really make sense, but the number of people who have found relief from homeopathic treatments is staggering.

-Considering the sheer amount of people who credit their successful health stories to homeopathy, it should not be discounted as a viable treatment option.
+Considering the sheer number of people who credit their successful health stories to homeopathy, it should not be discounted as a viable treatment option.

 What Are The Most Common Conditions People Come To A Naturopathic Doctor For?

-These include fatigue and issues related to digestion, energy levels, hormones, and overall musculoskeletal pain.
+Some of the more common conditions I see are related to fatigue, digestion, energy levels, hormones, and overall musculoskeletal pain.

 Patients also inquire about natural anti-aging treatment options.